 - a request for information held across more than one department;

-Please forward it to the Governance Team in the Academic Services Division.
-The Governance Team will also handle requests made to them directly.
+Please forward it to the Information Compliance Team in the Academic Services Division.
+The Information Compliance Team will also handle requests made to them directly.

 What other sources of information are available?

 The Information Commissioner's Office is the UK's independent authority set up to promote access to official information and to protect personal information.
-For information on your rights under the Freedom of Information and Data Protection Acts, please visit their website at www.ico.gov.uk
+For information on your rights under the Freedom of Information and Data Protection Acts, please visit the website at www.ico.org.uk

-A copy of the full Freedom of Information Act 2000 is available from the Office of Public Sector Information.
-Please visit their website at www.opsi.gov.uk
+A copy of the full Freedom of Information Act 2000 is available from Legislation.gov.uk here

 When will information be published?

 Information in the Scheme will only be published when it has been approved by the highest relevant University authority or, in the case of meeting minutes agendas, and papers, when the Committee Chair has approved them.

 How long will published information be available for?